pinojs/pino-elasticsearch/README.md

 ```

 You can then use [Kibana](https://www.elastic.co/products/kibana) to
 browse and visualize your logs.
+**Note:** This transport works only with Elasticsearch version ≥ 5.

 ### Authentication
 If you need to use basic authentication to connect with the Elasticsearch cluster, pass the credentials in the URL: